Phil H. Bucklew: Vietnam

 In early 1964, before American forces became actively engaged in South Vietnam, Captain Bucklew, at the behest of CINCPAC Admiral Harry D. Felt, took part in an exploratory mission to determine what could be done to counter waterborne infiltration of South Vietnam.
 Bucklew and his staff traveled the Mekong Delta, interviewing dozens of Vietnamese military personnel and their American advisors.
 At the Cambodian border, Bucklew witnessed the Vietcong openly moving supplies by sampan inside Cambodia, despite its neutrality.
 In his report to CINCPAC, Bucklew described the totality of the Communist infiltration effort, criticized the South Vietnamese response as inefficient and inadequate, and suggested that halting the Vietcong would require a coastal blockade augmented by extensive patrolling of the internal rivers along the Cambodian frontier, in addition to the Mekong and Bassac.
 The "Bucklew Report" further recommended that the Navy establish "a viable means of controlling the rivers by implementing barricades, curfews, checkpoints, and patrols."

 The Navy initially disregarded Bucklew's conclusion, placing emphasis on seaborne infiltration of South Vietnam by the North Vietnamese and the Vietcong.
 After the Navy launched Operation Market Time, it refused to consider the implications of the Bucklew report.
 Ironically the effectiveness of Market Time caused the North Vietnamese and Vietcong to do what Bucklew predicted in greater force: make use of the rivers along the Cambodian frontier to move logistics into a region where countermeasures were nonexistent.
 Hence, the Vietcong was able to conclude the build-up necessary to launch the attacks of early 1968.
 Bucklew's report was, however, used as the impetus to deploy SEAL Teams for direct action missions in 1966.

 After relinquishing command of NSWG1 in 1967, Bucklew was assigned to the Department of the Navy at the Pentagon, where he served until his retirement in 1969.

 Post-military life and legacy

 After retirement, Bucklew remained in the D.C. area.
-From 1974 to 1984, he served as the D.C. representative for Swiftships, a Louisiana boat-building company.
+From 1974 to 1984, he served as the D.C. representative for Swiftships, a Louisiana boatbuilding company.

 Bucklew is often called "The Father of Naval Special Warfare" by members of the Naval Special Warfare community and military authors.
 His written memoirs were published in 1982.
-In 1987, using a wheelchair after a stroke, Bucklew attended the ceremony in which the Naval Special Warfare Center in Coronado, California was named for him.
+In 1987, using a wheelchair after a stroke, Bucklew attended the ceremony in which the Naval Special Warfare Center in Coronado, California, was named for him.
 In October 1989, he was inducted as the 34th member of the Columbus Hall of Fame, and his photograph hangs in City Hall.
 Bucklew died at Fairfax Hospital in Fairfax, Virginia, in 1992 after suffering more strokes.
 He is buried at Arlington National Cemetery with his wife Helen Nagel (1921–2004).